 Unfortunately, we are still not entirely sure what substance within the fruit is toxic to dogs, but toxicity is likely due to the toxins produced by fungus or must on the skin, rather than the grape itself.
 These mycotoxins then cause the death of tubular cells in the drainage system of the kidneys and lead to more severe illness.

 What Is the Toxic Dose?

-The number of grapes needed to produce signs of illness will probably vary depending on the amount of fungal growth found on the fruit, and because raisins are essentially concentrated grapes, then it takes far fewer to cause problems.
-Although other sources estimate that it can take about 10 grapes per kilogram bodyweight, I have a colleague that recently dealt with a fatal poisoning in an adult Labrador that had eaten only one small child's packet of raisins.
+The number of grapes needed to produce signs of illness will probably vary depending on the amount of fungal growth found on the fruit.
+Because raisins are essentially concentrated grapes, it takes far fewer of them to cause problems.
+Although other sources estimate that it can take about 10 grapes per kilogram of body weight, I have a colleague that recently dealt with a fatal poisoning in an adult Labrador that had eaten only one small child's packet of raisins.

 What Are the Signs of Grape Poisoning?

 Without treatment, it is possible for the symptoms to progress to severe kidney failure, with a lack of urine production and abdominal pain.
-A build up of nitrogenous waste products in the blood can cause foul-smelling breath, ulcers in the mouth, and shortness of breath.
+A build-up of nitrogenous waste products in the blood can cause foul-smelling breath, ulcers in the mouth, and shortness of breath.
 Severely affected pets may have seizures before death ensues.

 Grape Toxicity Poll

 Tip: How to Make Your Dog Vomit at Home